youseiy/ChessUnreal/README.md

 - **Piece Movement**: Chess pieces can be moved according to the official game rules.
 - **Online Multiplayer**: Support for online matches using Unreal Engine's Online Subsystem.
-- **Crossplay Support**: Players can compete across different platforms, providing a seamless and integrated gaming experience.

 ### Features in Development